-The LRMER data, as with all Cambium data, is created using 2012 weather patterns, which influence electricity demand shapes and renewable energy resource quality.
-If using the hourly data, it is strongly recommended to ensure that other inputs into an analysis also use 2012 weather (e.g., a building energy model should use 2012 weather inputs), otherwise the misalignment of assumptions could cause inaccuracies.
+The LRMER data, as with all Cambium data, are created using 2012 weather patterns, which influence electricity demand shapes and resource quality.
+If the hourly data are used, it is strongly recommended to ensure that other inputs into an analysis also use 2012 weather (e.g., a building energy model should use 2012 weather inputs); otherwise the misalignment of assumptions could cause inaccuracies.

-If it is not feasible or desirable to use 2012 weather patterns for an entire analysis, it may sometimes be preferable to utilize either the month-hour or time-of-day temporal aggregations that are provided in the Cambium data sets.
+If it is not feasible or desirable to use 2012 weather patterns for an entire analysis, it may sometimes be preferable to utilize either the month-hour or time-of-day temporal aggregations provided in the Cambium datasets.
 These aggregations retain much of the diurnal and seasonal trends while removing specific short-duration weather-driven patterns that might cause meaningful inaccuracies if misaligned with other weather data.